 What is Pazeo and how is it used?

-What are side effects of Pazeo?
+What are the possible side effects of Pazeo?

-Common side effects of Pazeo include:
+The most common side effects of Pazeo include:

 - blurred vision,